-While writing this article I decided to dig a little deeper into the problem.
-Right now, there’s 1,293,482 books available on Kindle Unlimited.
-That number will have changed by the time you look; Amazon is adding new books every day.
-Of that, 1,259,598 books are Amazon Exclusives.
+Right now, there are more than 1.4 million books available on Kindle Unlimited.
+Of those, almost 1.3 million books are Amazon Exclusives.
 This means they’re not available for sale anywhere else; in other words, they’re all self-published.
-That leaves just 34,884 non-exclusive books which is about 2.7 percent of the total.
+That leaves barely 100,000 non-exclusive books; it’s about 8 percent of the total.
 A large portion of these are also self-published, but some are likely to be from small publishing houses.

 While there’s nothing inherently wrong with self-published books, and success stories like Twilight and The Martian show there are some great books to be found, the lack of any books from popular authors is a problem.
-I don’t have the time or the interest to dig through the heap to try and find the next The Martian.
-I want to know that the books I’m reading are well written, properly edited, and entertaining.
+Most people don’t have the time or the interest to dig through the heap to try and find the next The Martian.
+You probably want to know that the books you’re reading are well-written, properly edited, and entertaining.

 The other side of this is even if you love reading indie titles, you’ve probably got a few major authors whose work you want to read too.
 For most people, Kindle Unlimited simply can’t replace buying books.
 If you want to pick up the latest George R.R.
 Martin or Bill Bryson title, you’ll have to buy them in addition to your Kindle Unlimited subscription.

-Although $9.99 a month may sound pretty reasonable for all-you-can-read-eBooks, when you consider the price of the titles available it’s actually quite expensive.
+Although $9.99/month may sound pretty reasonable for all-you-can-read-ebooks, when you consider the price of the titles available it’s actually quite expensive.

 The vast majority of self-published books on Amazon sell for less than $5.
 Many are less than $3 and some are even less than $1.
 This means that to make up for the $10 subscription fee, you’re going to need to read quite a few books a month.

 If you only read the most expensive titles you can find, reading two books a month will see you saving some money, but you’ll most likely have to read three or four to make a saving.
-While plenty of readers can get through a book a week without any hassle (myself included), the temptation to read non-Unlimited books is going to be high.
+While plenty of readers can get through a book a week without any hassle, the temptation to read non-Unlimited books is going to be high.

-Looking at the selection and the prices, I just don’t see many people being well served by a Kindle Unlimited subscription.
+Looking at the selection and the prices, it’s hard to see many people being well-served by a Kindle Unlimited subscription.
 If you like self-published books, you can easily pick up two or three a month for less than Unlimited costs, without the recurring payments.
 That way you can be far more flexible with how you spend your money.

-The best thing about the Kindle is that, unlike your phone, it doesn’t need to be charged every night or constantly connected to the Internet to be useful.
+The best thing about the Amazon Kindle is that, unlike your phone, it doesn’t need to be charged every night or constantly connected to the internet to be useful.
 If you use Kindle Unlimited, you lose some of this flexibility.

 With Kindle Unlimited you can only have 10 books checked out at once.
-While that sounds like a lot, for many readers, this simply isn’t enough for an extended period away from WiFi.
-If I’m on holiday, I’ll get through a book a day.
-If even one or two books proves to be boring, or short, or any of a number of other things, then those 10 books won’t stretch to a week.
-That means that at some point I’ll be off hunting for a way to connect my Kindle to the Internet.
+While that sounds like a lot, for many readers, this simply isn’t enough for an extended period away from Wi-Fi.

 If you’re an Amazon Prime subscriber you already have access to Kindle Unlimited’s library for free.
-You can only take out one book a month, but if there’s a few titles you want to check out without paying for them, it’s a decent way to do it.
+You can only take out one book a month, but if there are a few titles you want to check out without paying for them, it’s a decent way to do it.

-Amazon Prime is awesome and well worth signing up for with or without the free eBooks.
-Unless you’re ripping through self-published Kindle Exclusives, an Amazon Prime subscription costs less and offers countless other benefits like free shipping, great TV shows , and Amazon Prime Music.
+Unless you’re ripping through self-published Kindle Exclusives, an Amazon Prime subscription costs less and offers countless other benefits like free shipping, great Amazon Prime TV shows , and the underrated Amazon Prime Music streaming service .

-While Oyster appears to have been acquired by Google , Scribd is still around and for $8.99 a month you can read three books and listen to one audiobook.
-The big difference is that Scribd’s catalogue includes books from HarperCollins and Simon & Schuster.
+While Oyster was acquired by Google , Scribd is still around and for $8.99/mo you can read three books and listen to one audiobook.
 You’ll actually find books from bestselling authors like Stephen King or Walter Isaacson available for you to download.

-You can’t use your Kindle to read books you take out on Scribd—you need to use a Web browser, or an iOS or Android device—but that seems to be a reasonable trade off for access to a far better library.
-If you want to sign up for an eBook subscription service, it’s a better option.
+You can’t use your Kindle to read books you take out on Scribd—you need to use a web browser or an iOS or Android device—but that seems to be a reasonable trade-off for access to a far better library.
+If you want to sign up for an ebook subscription service that’s actually good , Scribd might be a better option than Kindle Unlimited.